troopashells/M.I.M.P/README.md

 2.update with
 sudo apt-get update

 3.Change gpu memory to at least 128 i use 256.
-This is done in raspiconfig under tools i. pixel desktop or config.txt
+This is done in raspiconfig under tools i. pixel desktop or config.txt if you don't have pixel get it now .

 4.Install Georges retropi setup extras